yc-harshan-reddy17/Business_Insights_360/README.md

 ## Power BI Dashboard Overview:

-The dashboard is made up of six pages-->
+The dashboard is made up of six pages--->

 ### Home Page: A landing page with buttons to navigate to different pages.